Night Falls on Manhattan

-Night Falls on Manhattan is a 1996 American crime drama film written and directed by Sidney Lumet based on the novel Tainted Evidence by Robert Daley.

-The film centers on a newly elected district attorney played by Andy García, who is eager to stamp out corruption within the New York City Police Department.
-Ian Holm, James Gandolfini, Lena Olin, Ron Leibman and Richard Dreyfuss star in principal supporting roles.
+Night Falls on Manhattan is a 1996 American crime drama film written and directed by Sidney Lumet.
+Based on the novel Tainted Evidence by Robert Daley, the plot centers on a newly elected district attorney played by Andy García, who is eager to stamp out corruption within the New York City Police Department.
+Ian Holm, James Gandolfini, Lena Olin, Ron Leibman, and Richard Dreyfuss feature in principal supporting roles.

 The film was a co-production of Paramount Pictures and Spelling Films.
-It was commercially distributed by Paramount Pictures theatrically, and by Paramount Home Entertainment for home media.
-Night Falls on Manhattan explores criminal law, political corruption, and the repercussions of violence.
-Following its cinematic release, it failed to garner any awards from mainstream organizations for its lead acting or production merits.
+Theatrically distributed by Paramount Pictures on May 16, 1997, Night Falls on Manhattan explores criminal law, political corruption, and the repercussions of violence.
+Following its initial release, it failed to garner any awards from mainstream organizations for its lead acting or production merits.

-Night Falls on Manhattan premiered in U.S. theaters on May 16, 1997 grossing $9,889,670 in domestic ticket receipts.
-The film saw its widest release in 758 theaters nationwide.
-Preceding its theatrical run, the film was generally met with mixed to positive critical reviews before its initial screening in cinemas.
+The film grossed nearly $10 million in domestic ticket receipts, and was met with mixed to positive critical reviews.

 Plot

-NYPD detectives Liam Casey (Ian Holm) and Joey Allegretto (James Gandolfini) are conducting a surveillance operation against Jordan Washington (Shiek Mahmud-Bey), a notorious drug dealer.
+NYPD detectives Liam Casey and Joey Allegretto are conducting surveillance against Jordan Washington, a notorious drug dealer.
 On a tip from an informant, they venture into an apartment block where Washington is reported to be hiding.
 After Casey shoots the lock, Washington fires a submachine gun through his front door, seriously wounding Casey.
-Police backup units arrive and swarm the building, but Washington executes a cunning escape in an NYPD squad car after killing two cops.
-In a surprising move, District Attorney Morganstern (Ron Leibman) appoints Casey's son Sean (Andy García), an ex-cop and recently appointed ADA, to prosecute Washington when he is caught.
-In the process, he passes over the more experienced ADA Elihu Harrison (Colm Feore), who plans to oppose him in an upcoming judicial election.
+Backup units arrive and swarm the building, but Washington executes a cunning escape in a squad car after killing two cops.
+In a surprising move, District Attorney Morganstern appoints Casey's son Sean, an ex-cop and recently appointed ADA, to prosecute Washington when he is caught.
+In the process, he passes over the more experienced ADA Elihu Harrison, who plans to oppose him in an upcoming election.

-At Washington's trial, his defense attorney Sam Vigoda (Richard Dreyfuss) does not dispute his client's responsibility for killing the cops but argues that the police were intending to murder Washington.
+At Washington's trial, his attorney, Sam Vigoda, does not dispute his client's responsibility for killing the cops but argues that police were intending to murder him.
 Washington claims that he had been bribing a group of corrupt cops, led by Kurt Kleinhoff, in return for protection while dealing drugs; Vigoda argues that Washington became a target when he refused to match an offer by a rival dealer, Carlos Alvarez, to give the cops more money.
 Although inexperienced, Sean mounts a strong argument questioning Washington's credibility and wins the case.
 Washington is sentenced to consecutive life terms without parole.
-A member of Vigoda's legal team, Peggy Lindstrom (Lena Olin), begins an affair with Sean after the conclusion of the trial.
-In private, Vigoda discloses to Sean why he undertook Washington's defense: after his 15-year-old daughter died from a drug overdose, Vigoda has been determined to bring down the system of corrupt police enabling the operations of drug-dealers.
+A member of Vigoda's legal team, Peggy Lindstrom, begins an affair with Sean after the trial.
+In private, Vigoda discloses to Sean why he undertook Washington's defense: after his 15-year-old daughter died from a drug overdose, Vigoda has been determined to bring down the system of corrupt police enabling drug dealers.